 - or complete the below enquiry form

-We do not charge for a single supplement as all rooms can be divided into two with dual access to the bathroom.
+- We do not charge for a single supplement as all rooms can be divided into two to offer privacy with dual access to the bathroom.

-- The final payment is due 3 months before departure.
-For reservations made 3 months or less from departure date, full payment is due at time of booking.
-Prices included are for the 2020-2021 travel season.
+- The final payment is due 90 days before departure.
+For reservations made three months or less from the departure date, full payment, the Indemnity Form and Health Declaration are due at the time of booking.

 After the minimum number of bookings has been achieved, the trip is guaranteed to depart.
-If for any reason, the trip cannot go ahead due to restrictions placed upon travel due to Covid-19, guests will be permitted to reschedule their walk to the new date provided for this departure or cancel with no additional fee within 24 months.
-Guests can transfer to a traditional Twelve Apostles Long Weekend itinerary and have the difference in price refunded.
-Cancellations for other reasons will incur our standard cancellation fees.
+If for any reason, the trip cannot go ahead due to restrictions placed upon travel due to Covid-19, guests will be permitted to reschedule their walk to the new date provided for the departure or receive a full refund with no additional fee or rebook a different walk within 24 months.
+Cancellations by guests for other reasons will incur our standard cancellation fees.

 - Return transfers between Melbourne and the walk base

 - 2-night lodge stay, all linen and towels